-- Build credit and look into student loans (e.g. Sallie Mae)
+- Build credit and look into student loans such as Sallie Mae

-- Stay immersed within legal field (e.g. legal administration)
+- Stay immersed within legal field (e.g. legal administration, volunteer at mock trials)

-- Keep in contact with your legal network (e.g. social media, occasional email, Zoom meeting)
+- Keep in contact with your legal network via social media, occasional email, Zoom meeting, etc.

-- Never stop reading and retaining legal material–>it WILL come in handy when you return
+- Never stop reading and retaining legal material

 - Come back full throttle, but don’t forget work-life balance